McKnight Fellowships

 About the McKnight Fellowships for Musicians

-With the generous support of the McKnight Foundation, MacPhail awards four $25,000 fellowships to outstanding and distinctive mid-career solo artists or small ensembles/bands.
-A McKnight Musician Fellowship can help an artist set aside periods of time for study, reflection, experimentation, and exploration; take advantage of an opportunity, or work on a new project.
-Ensembles/bands recognized as finalists and/or fellowship recipients will split awards between members; individual ensemble/band members will not each receive the full award amount.
+With the generous support of the McKnight Foundation, MacPhail awards four $25,000 fellowships to outstanding and distinctive musicians applying as solo artists or small ensembles/bands.
+The McKnight Artist and Culture Bearers Fellowship intends to recognize and support artists and culture bearers who are beyond emerging and have sustained experience in their practice area.
+Fellows demonstrate achievement, commitment, and high-level proficiency in artistic and/or culture bearer practice that contributes to their field and impacts and benefits people in Minnesota.
+The unrestricted awards can help an artist set aside periods of time for study, reflection, experimentation, and exploration, take advantage of an opportunity, or work on a new project.
+Bands/ensembles that are recognized as finalists and/or fellowship recipients will split awards between members; individual band/ensemble members will not each receive the full award amount.
 Awards are subject to state and federal income tax guidelines.

 Application Deadline: